 6. Be a good role model

-Make sure you are a good role model for your teenager.
+Make sure you're a good role model for your teenager.
 Drink alcohol in a responsible way and don’t smoke or take drugs.
 If your teenager sees you acting responsibly, they are more likely to act that way too.

 Take an active interest in your teenager’s life.
 Knowing their friends, spending time with them and being there for them all helps them feel secure, confident and loved.
 Then they will be more likely to talk to you about what’s going on in their world.

-If you’re worried about your teenager’s alcohol, drug or tobacco use, contact your GP or call the alcohol and drug helpline on 0800 787 797 or Quitline on 0800 778 778 for more information.
+The New Zealand Alcohol Drug Helpline has in-depth information on its website.
+If you’re worried about your teenager’s alcohol, drug or tobacco use, contact your GP, the Alcohol Drug Helpline on 0800 787 797 or Quitline on 0800 778 778 for more information.